Honest Comparison · Written By A Broker Who Uses Both

 You're pitching for a new mandate and want to show proactive tenant outreach capability

 SCAYLED.
 Walk in with a pre-built list of verified contacts around the property.
-That wins mandates.
+The brokers I talk to who do this win mandates over teams that show up with only a market overview.

 What I tell brokers who ask

+I was an industrial broker for ten years before building SCAYLED.
 Crexi is a good marketplace.
-It's modern, the listing experience is cleaner than LoopNet, and the deal management tools are genuinely useful for transaction brokers.
-If you're choosing a marketplace, Crexi is a strong pick.
+The listing experience is cleaner than LoopNet, and the deal management tools are genuinely useful for transaction brokers.
+If you are choosing a marketplace, Crexi is a strong pick.

 But a marketplace is passive.
 You list, and you wait for inbound.
+Every broker I know who relies solely on inbound eventually hits a dry spell.
 SCAYLED is the active layer.
 You take the listing address, scan the surrounding operators, and start calling the decision-makers before the listing is even on Crexi.
-The best brokers do both: passive exposure through the marketplace and active outreach through the scan.
+The best brokers I talk to do both: passive exposure through the marketplace and active outreach through the scan.

-They don't overlap enough to create a choice.
+They do not overlap enough to create a choice.
 Use Crexi for what it does well.
-Use SCAYLED for the prospecting it doesn't cover.
+Use SCAYLED for the prospecting it does not cover.

 Related